Skip to main content

 Expand Trainee Instructor and Gap Academy programme

 The upgrading and repurposing of the existing chalets will allow our Trainee Instructor and Gap Academy Programmes to expand.
-These courses equip young people with important life skills, nationally recognised qualifications and help them uncover their strengths.
+These courses equip young people with important life skills, nationally recognised qualifications and help them uncover their strengths and gifts.

 Attract, recruit and retain talented team members